Documents

 Krasukha-4

 A truck-mounted Russian broadband electronic-warfare system designed to jam airborne and satellite radars, including AWACS and reconnaissance-satellite imaging radars, and to disrupt drone datalinks over a wide radius.
 It has been deployed to protect Russian rear-area assets during the war in Ukraine.
+The 300 km jamming radius and the claimed ability to permanently damage targeted radio-electronic devices originate from Russian state and manufacturer sources and are unverified by independent testing.

 In service since 2009